dhruv-rana98/jalaramstores/README_JALARAMSTORES.md

 7. Add customer reviews
 8. Implement admin dashboard

-## 📄 License
+## 📄 Licence

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT Licence.

 ---